CDixon0416/Notes/Notes/Security+-2023/Security+.md

               - Urgency
               - Familiarity or Liking
               - Trust

-    2. 1.2: Attack Types
+   2. "1.2: Attack Types"
         - An Overview of Malware
         - Malware
            - Malicious Software
            - Gather information
            - Participate in a group (think botnet)
            - Show you advertising (adware)
            - Viruses and Worms (such as ransomware)
         - How you get malware
            - Possible scenario:
               - A worm takes advantage of a vulnerability
               - That worm then installs malware that includes a Rootkit
               - That root kit may install a bot, and now your device is part of a botnet
         - Your computer must run a program
            - Don't click links in email from untrusted sources
            - Web page pop-up
            - Drive-by download
            - Worm
            - Keep your OS and Application patched

       - Viruses and Worms
          - Viruses